kreutz-lab/RTF/README.md

 plotRTF(optimObject = res, fileNamePrefix = "finalModel", plotAllFits = TRUE)
 ```

-RTF based on dose-dependent data:
+RTF based on dose-dependent data
+(Input data frame should contain the columns 't' for time,
+'y' for the quantitative value, and 'd' for dose):

 ```
 data.doseResponse <- getExampleDf(